HSLdevcom/jore4-hasura/README.md

 [As long as Hasura cannot read secrets from files](https://github.com/hasura/graphql-engine/issues/3989), we need to provide our own entrypoint for the Docker image.
 Our entrypoint reads the secrets and delivers them to Hasura.

+## Code quality

+For generic prettifying of text files, run `./scripts/prettify.sh`.

+For running SQL linter, run `./scripts/linter.sh`.
+For now, this only checks for a subset of linter rules, more should be added in the future.
+To enable more rules, edit the `linter.sh` file.
+To try fixing linter issues automatically, run `./scripts/linter.sh fix`.
+The configuration file for the linter can be found at `./migrations/.sqlfluff`.
+See linter [Reference](https://docs.sqlfluff.com/) for more details.

+Note that CI checks both `prettier` and `linter`.

 ### Secrets used by the docker image

 Our Docker image expects the following secrets to be bound to the container: